elastic/elastic-serverless-forwarder/docs/README-AWS.md

 For CloudWatch Logs event input, S3 SQS Event Notifications input and direct SQS message payload input, the unprocessed batch will be sent to the SQS continuing queue.

-For Kinesis Data Stream input, the Lambda function will return the sequence numbers of the unprocessed batch in the `batchItemFailures` response, which allows the affected records to be included in later batches that will trigger the Lambda.
+For the Kinesis data stream input, the Lambda function will return the sequence numbers of the unprocessed batch in the `batchItemFailures` response, which allows the affected records to be included in later batches that will trigger the Lambda.
 It is therefore important to set the number of retry attempts high enough, and/or lower the batch size, to ensure the whole batch can be processed either during a single execution of the function or, with extra retry attempts, during multiple executions of the function.

 ## Resources and links